 Wherever you go, be it a major chess site or YouTube, you will find opening videos or articles.
 With this much information, it should be easier than ever to excel in openings.

-But in my experience the overload of information has made it harder, not easier for many.
-With all that information looming, it is easy to get fear of missing out (FOMO) on the latest trend.
+But in my experience, the overload of information has made it harder, not easier.
+With all that information looming, it is easy to get fear missing out (FOMO) on the latest trend.

 My approach is a little bit different.

 Instead of remembering all the lines and the latest trends, I always aspire to understand the openings I play.

 This means, I study plans & structures extensively, so I can find my way at the board when it counts.